 Sprinkle a little salt quickly to coat the filling lightly before the popcorn cools down.
 While the popcorn is popping, shake the pan gently to pop evenly and absorb the oil better.

-If you forget to add the seasonings before the popcorn has finished popping, do not worry because you still have the proper treatment.
-Pour the popcorn into a bowl, add a binder like oil, butter, or whatever you like, such as Tabasco, vinegar, or honey.
+If you forget to add the seasonings before the popcorn has finished popping, do not worry because you still have the chance to do so.

-To prevent it from getting soggy, use a spray mister to coat the popcorn and sprinkle some of your favorite seasonings.
-Shake the popcorn well in the bowl and make a few more times once the flavors are right.
+Simply sprinkle some of your favorite seasonings on top while the popcorn is still warm.
+Toss the popcorn well in the bowl and repeat a few more times until the flavors are right.
 Let’s enjoy it.

 2. Air Popped Popcorn